charlee-t/MIDI-Editor/README.md

 ## Getting Started:

 To get started with the VBA MIDI Editor, clone the repository and follow the setup instructions in the README file.
-Make sure you have the necessary VBA environment configured on your system.
+Make sure you have the necessary VB.NET environment configured on your system.

 ```bash
 git clone https://github.com/CharleeTalingdan/MIDI-Editor.git